 I’ve been cloth diapering now for… 18 months?
 The first several months weren’t anything like exclusive, partly because it took a while to get in the groove of washing the diapers before we ran out.
 There are times now and then that I use paper, For instance, when we go on a long-ish trip, yet not Keep Reading

 Hey all!
-I'm back with more about preparing for baby on a budget.
-If you miss part one, go here to read it.
+I'm back with more about preparing for a baby on a budget.
+Go read part one, if you missed it.
 I'll wait for ya. ;) It’s crazy how much you can spend on getting ready for a new baby.
-The shear volume and diversity of baby gear out there is just mind boggling!
-So what does a new Keep Reading
+The sheer volume and diversity of baby gear out there is just mind-boggling!
+So what does a new baby really Keep Reading